 If this scientific discourse can continue and expand, and if each of us have the courage to examine our own basic beliefs, we, here at the naturereligionconnection, believe that traditional religion can be replaced by more rational and uniform ideals.
 Mother Nature’s human creatures will then have a sounder basis for civility and thoughtfulness in our political relations.

-(“Faithfully Play Their Part in Our Society“, that’s not happening as much as I would like these days.
-Too many people are disappointing in this way, it seems to me.
+(—This is an improved version of the original post — “Faithfully Play Their Part in Our Society“, that’s not happening as much as I would like these days.
+Too many people are disappointing in this way.
 How about you?
 Disappointed, morally shaken?
-Mass shootings, thinly veiled self-seeking, abuse, lack of personal courage: Is this the theme for our times?
+Mass shootings, thinly veiled self-seeking, abuse of position, lack of personal courage: Is this the theme for our times?
 It’s a moral failing.
 It’s a lack of moral clarity.
 What is morality anyway?
 Maybe this post will help.
 Please comment, I need to hear your thoughts and feelings!)

 A lot of extremely unfortunate things happen in our world.
 They happen to people, and many are perpetrated by people.
 We want to know, why?
 We want to know, “can anything be done?”
 It’s clearly wrong, we feel and think, but who is responsible?
 Are they morally responsible?